sergiobanegas/tpv.Angular/README.md

 My part includes the functionality that a worker of a shop needs on a daily basis.

 NOTE: The welcome page is not made by me.
 The front-end app was made by two people.
-The other person programmed the admin panel (deleted in this project) and the welcome page.
+The other person programmed the admin panel (deleted from this project) and the welcome page.

 Instructions: